Bristol Bay Forever Act, Explained

 Tragically, wild salmon runs are diminishing around Alaska, but Bristol Bay’s remain strong.

 In a highly-controversial diversion from past plans, nearly 20 years ago Bristol Bay was carved up into a mining district.
-Now, more than 20 mining proposals in the region leave Bristol Bay’s fish habitat at risk.
+Now, more than 20 mining claims in the region leave Bristol Bay’s fish habitat and sacred ways of life at risk.

 Introducing: